-As the theory has been given previously^{1,8,9} only a brief summary of the latest version (CHARGE7) will be given here.
+As the theory has been given previously ^{1,8,9} only a brief summary of the latest version (CHARGE7h)10 will be given here.
 The theory distinguishes between substituent effects over one, two and three bonds, which are attributed to the electronic effects of the substituents and longer-range effects due to the electric fields, steric effects and anisotropy of the substituents.

 The CHARGE scheme calculates the effects of atoms on the partial atomic charge of the atom under consideration, based upon classical concepts of inductive and resonance contributions.
 If we consider an atom I in a four atom fragment I-J-K-L the partial atomic charge on I is due to three effects.
-There is a α effect from atom J given by the difference in the electronegativity of atoms I and J. A β effect from atom K proportional to both the electronegativity of atom K and the polarisability of atom I. There is also a γ effect from atom L given by the product of the atomic polarisabilities of atoms I and L for I = H and L = F, Cl, Br, I, S. However for the second row atoms (C,O,etc.) the γ effect (i.e. C.C.C.H) is parameterised separately and is given by eqn.1 where θ is the C.C.C.H dihedral angle and A and B empirical parameters.
+There is a α -effect from atom J given by the difference in the electronegativity of atoms I and J. A β -effect from atom K proportional to both the electronegativity of atom K and the polarisability of atom I. There is also a γ -effect from atom L given by the product of the atomic polarisabilities of atoms I and L for I = H and L = F, Cl, Br, I. However for chain atoms (C, N, O, S etc.) the γ -effect (i.e. C-C-C-H) is parametrised separately and is given by $A + B\cos \theta$ where θ is the C-C-C-H dihedral angle and A and B are empirical parameters.